ddesir/connect-4/README.md

 ## [Start]
 You wake up in a room with only a knife, a banana, and some dish soap.
-A hooded man comes into the room and demands that you choose an item.
+A Hooded Man comes into the room and demands that you choose an item.
 You choose:

 - [Knife]
 - [Banana]